 Pedestrianised Peascod Street is the main shopping thoroughfare.
 Nearby, Windsor Royal Shopping arcade occupies the grand Victorian Railway Station, where a purse-destroying gamut of high-end outlets sit amid original 1850s features.
 The bulk of the tourist bustle centres on High Street and Thames Street, which sweeps down past the castle in a tumble of pubs and restaurants towards the River Thames.
 Most of the town's attractions are a short stroll from the castle.

-Follow High Street all the way to the footbridge, cross the Thames and you’re in Windsor’s sister-settlement, Eton.
+Follow High Street all the way down hill to the footbridge, cross the Thames and you’re in Windsor’s sister-settlement, Eton.
 Separated by the river, they’re essentially two towns in one, and have had close ties since Henry VI founded Eton College in 1440.
 Princes Harry and William both went to school here, and blended in easily with all the other teenage boys in billowing school gowns.
-Now an enclave of little independent ships, Eton’s quaint High Street feels like a natural extension of its larger neighbour.
+Now an enclave of little independent shops, Eton’s quaint High Street feels like a natural extension of its larger neighbour.

 To escape most of the seven million tourists that pour into Windsor and Eton annually, head into Windsor Great Park.
 Once a vast Norman hunting forest, this 20 sq km green space is now a mix of gardens, woods and open grassland grazed by herds of deer.